bagustris/sner/README.md

 # sner
 SNER = Speech Naturalness and Emotion Recognition.
 SNER is a very simple inference of dimensional speech emotion (valence, arousal, dominance) and naturalness using a machine learning pre-trained model.
 The program focuses on light size and fast inference time.
-The model is saved in .joblib format (60MB) with an inference time of less than one second (0.8s inference time for 13s audio file).
+The model is saved in JOBLIB format (60MB) with an inference time of less than one second (0.8s inference time for 13s audio file).

 ## Input-output format
-Input: speech file (wav) readable by `audiofile` package
+Input: speech file (e.g., wav) readable by `audiofile` package
 Output: Score of valence, arousal, dominance, and naturalness in the range [-1, 1].

 ## Installation
-install dependencies
+install dependencies and use the software inside the parent directory.

     python3 -m pip install -r requirements.txt